mitchellkolb/haskell/README.md

 # Project Overview
-I used Haskell to solve various programming problems aimed at enhancing my skills in functional programming, recursion, and higher-order functions.
+I used Haskell to solve various programming problems with the goal of bettering my skills in functional programming, recursion, and higher-order functions.
 Through this project, I wrote functions for list operations, tree manipulation, and custom data types, along with comprehensive unit tests to ensure correctness.
-Key accomplishments include implementing recursive and tail-recursive solutions, effectively using higher-order functions, and ensuring compliance with Haskell's type and style requirements.
+Key accomplishments include implementing recursive and tail-recursive solutions, using higher-order functions, and writing Haskell code with the style and structure that Haskell professionals use.

 ## Project Details
-This project is structured around solving a series of problems using Haskell, divided into two main assignments and additional topics covered in lectures.
-I applied the principles of functional programming in Haskell to solve a variety of problems, including operations on lists, trees, and custom data types.
-The solutions focus on applying functional programming principles to real-world scenarios, emphasizing the power of recursion and higher-order functions.
-Through these tasks, I aimed to deepen my understanding of recursion, higher-order functions, type systems, and other key concepts in Haskell such as currying, data types, and tail-recursion.
+This project involved solving problems using Haskell through two main assignments and lecture topics.
+I applied functional programming principles to operations on lists, trees, and custom data types.
+The focus was on recursion, higher-order functions, and other key Haskell concepts like currying, data types, and tail-recursion.

 ## Key Haskell Concepts

 - **Currying**: Currying is a technique where a function with multiple arguments is transformed into a sequence of functions, each with a single argument.
 This allows for partial application of functions, making Haskell code more flexible and reusable.
+All functions that have multiple arguments can curry by defualt.

 - **Higher-Order Functions**: Higher-order functions are functions that take other functions as arguments or return functions as results.
 Some common higher-order functions in Haskell include:
   - `map`: Applies a function to each element of a list.
   - `filter`: Selects elements of a list that satisfy a predicate.
   - `foldr` and `foldl`: Reduce a list to a single value by recursively applying a function.

 - **Data Types**: Haskell's type system is strong and statically typed, which helps catch many errors at compile time.
-You can define your own data types using the `data` keyword.

 - **Tail-Recursion**: Tail-recursion is a special form of recursion where the recursive call is the last operation in the function.
 This allows the compiler to optimize the recursion, making it as efficient as a loop.
+This is better because normal recursion includes many function calls onto the call stack.

 ## HW1
 In this project, I applied Haskell to solve problems such as: